block-foundation/brand/README.md

 ### Text Conventions

-#### Block Foundation
+#### Brand Name

 Capitalize the "B" and "F" in "Block Foundation" in all copy text.
 The Block Foundation should only be presented in all uppercase when displayed in our official logos; e.g.: "BLOCK FOUNDATION".
+In code, "block_foundation" is all lowercase / snakecase.

+- ✓ BLOCK FOUNDATION `(in Logo)`
+- ✓ Block Foundation `(in Text)`
+- ✓ block_foundation `(in Code)`
+- × BlockFoundation
+- × blockFoundation
+- × Block-Foundation
+- × block-foundation
+- × block foundation

 #### Headers

-All headers are written in Title case.
+All headers are written in Title Case.

 #### Emoji's